syslog-ng/syslog-ng.github.io/doc/_admin-guide/070_Destinations/100_Kafka-c/003_Kafka-c_options.md

 *Description:* The absolute path and filename of the Kafka properties file to load.
 For example, properties-file(\"/opt/syslog-ng/etc/kafka_dest.properties\").
+The
-The syslog-ng OSE application reads this file and passes the properties to the Kafka Producer.
+{{ site.product.short_name }} application reads this file and passes the properties to the Kafka Producer.

-The syslog-ng OSE kafka destination supports all properties of the official Kafka producer.
+The {{ site.product.short_name }} kafka destination supports all properties of the official Kafka producer.
 For details, see the librdkafka documentation.

 The bootstrap-servers option is translated to the bootstrap.servers